Best Places to Visit in Dubai at Night

 Find out about the best places to visit in Dubai at night- no clubbing, just places that are fun for people of all ages.

 The Dubai Fountain runs every 30 minutes between 6 pm-11pm, and it is not for those who do not like crowds.
-The amount of tourists in front of it can be insane – especially on a Friday night (please chek timing for the summer months).
+The number of tourists in front of it can be insane – especially on a Friday night (please chek timing for the summer months).

 It is worth it though, and even if you prefer exploring more off-the-beaten-path places, you cannot visit Dubai without spending an evening here.

 This is especially true of Burj Khalifa, which is even more beautiful when illuminated or when the LED show takes place in the evening.

-Other things to do in Downtown Dubai at night: The Dubai Mall is open until 10 or 11pm (though I recommend visiting in the daytime, especially on hot days), Burj Khalifa can be visited until xxxxxxxxxxxxx, or you can head to one of the many rooftop bars to enjoy breathtaking views of the downtown area.
+Other things to do in Downtown Dubai at night: The Dubai Mall is open until 10 or 11 pm (though I recommend visiting in the daytime, especially on hot days), Burj Khalifa can be visited until midnight or you can head to one of the many rooftop bars to enjoy breathtaking views of the downtown area.

 Make sure to walk around the mall and stroll along the streets, as downtown wears its prettiest dress at night (even the trees are illuminated).

 Put Downtown Dubai on your itinerary in the evening – but try to avoid it on a Friday night.

 Another place to visit in Dubai in the evening is City Walk.
 Lovely but sleepy during the day, it is a fun and popular place to see “after dark.”

 Whether you visit with children or without (there are some extra activities for kids in the evening), this place is great for enjoying a nice dinner or a quick stroll (the area is not really that big).